S-Marius/django-translations-chart/README.md

 2. make sure you have all the necessary libraries installed
 3. run these commands in this order: python manage.py makemigrations; python manage.py migrate; python manage.py migrate --run-syncdb; python manage.py runserver;

 After setting everything up, simply go to /translate.html/ link, register/login, translate some sentences and enjoy the graphs on the index page afterwards.
+You can also download the Excel and PDF file showing the number of translation you did everyday!

 Chart Photo & Translate Sentence Page:
 <br>